Landscape reflection Mount Shuksan and Picture lake, North Cascades National Park, Washington, USA

 Driving the entire length of the Cascade Loop

-The Cascade Loop is known as the best road trip in Washington, featuring dozens of cities and towns along its route and offering travelers a rare opportunity to discover the state's stunning nature in-depth.
+The Cascade Loop is one of the best road trips you can enjoy in Washington State, featuring dozens of cities and towns along its route and offering travelers a rare opportunity to discover the state's stunning nature in-depth at their own pace.

-The whole route encompasses several national parks and forests, including a visit to North Cascade National Park, and takes traveler from the waters of Puget Sound to the mountains.
-The Loop is broken up into 9 regions, further detailed on the map above.
+The whole route encompasses several national parks and forests, including a visit to North Cascade National Park, and takes traveler from the waters of Puget Sound to the beautiful mountains.
+The loop is broken up into 9 regions, further detailed on the itinerary above.

-While you could certainly explore a segment of the route without driving the entire thing, part of the appeal of this road trip is the diversity offered across the Cascade Loop, from wineries and small-town restaurants to gorgeous valleys nearby which you'll find serene lakes or massive mountains.
+While you could certainly explore a segment of the route without driving the entire loop, part of the appeal of this road trip is the jaw-dropping variety of scenery offered across the Cascade Loop, from wineries and small-town restaurants to gorgeous valleys nearby, where you'll find pretty lakes and majestic mountains.

 Boundary of North Cascades National Park on the Lake Ann / Maple Pass Trail.